Causality bounds on scalar-tensor EFTs: Bounds on EFT coefficients and their implications

 The fact that ${\beta}_2$ increases significantly with $\ai$ has interesting implications for the scalarization models.
 Notice that a scalarization model should accommodate non-hairy black holes, so the $\bi_1$ coefficient is usually assumed to be negligible, since a sizable $\phi \mc{G}$ coupling generically leads to a hairy black hole \cite{Sotiriou:2013qea}.
 The fact that the causality bounds allow the $\bi_2$ coefficient to generically have an enhancement of a factor of up to ${M_P}/{\Lambda}$ implies that the $\bi_2$ coupling can be naturally stronger than the $\bi_1$ coupling.
 This can be achieved by UV models where the scalar interacts with the heavy states stronger than the gravitational force.

 Regarding the bounds on $g^{M_4}_{0,2}$, from the sum rule $g^{M_4}_{0,2}=\langle2 |c^{+0}_{\ell,\mu}|^2/\mu^5 \rangle$, we know that the lower bound on $g^{M_4}_{0,2}$ is 0, so let us compute its upper bound.
 Again, explicitly computation shows that $g^{M_4}_{0,2}$ reaches its global upper bounds when $\gamma_0=0$ and $\beta_1=0$.
 The dimensional analysis of the sum rule suggests that the bound should be insensitive to the value of $\ai$.
-Indeed, in Figure \ref{fig:p10e_d81}, we see that the upper bound on $g^{M_4}_{0,2}$ only depends on $\ai$ relatively weakly, although more sensitively than the case of $\gamma_1$.
-Noticeably, the data points towards the most right part of Figure \ref{fig:p10e_d81} deviate significantly from the linear behavior in the double logarithmic plot.
-To check that this is not due to numerical artifacts, we have double our default numerical precision in {\tt SDPB} to confirm these points.
+Indeed, in Figure \ref{fig:p10e_d81_log}, we see that the upper bound on $g^{M_4}_{0,2}$ only depends on $\ai$ relatively weakly, although more sensitively than the case of $\gamma_1$.
+This can be seen by comparing with the red line with slope $1/2$, which is for the case if the upper bound were really sensitive to $\alpha$.
 This example underlies the importance of rigorous calculations if we want to accurately capture the bounds on a specific coefficient.